Summary

 Role of other agencies in maintaining food standards

-FSANZ works with a number of government agencies or departments in Australia and New Zealand.
+FSANZ works with a number of government agencies and departments in Australia and New Zealand.
 These include:

-- state and territory government health departments and food regulatory agencies that enforce the Food Standards Code
+- state and territory government health departments and food regulatory agencies that enforce the Code

-- the Department of Agriculture and Water Resources, which enforces the Food Standards Code on imported foods
+- the Australian Government's Department of Agriculture, Fisheries and Forestry, which enforces the Code for imported foods

 - the Therapeutic Goods Administration (TGA), which regulates the use of therapeutic goods, including medications